EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

     END;
 ```

 **Do not use this UPSERT pattern:** It will produce primary key violations when run concurrently.
-MERGE can be used for ETL processing if it is assured to be run concurrently.
+MERGE can be used for ETL processing if it is assured to NOT be run concurrently.

 ```sql
 MERGE INTO dbo.Person AS T